LcodeM/lets-get-quizzical/README.md

 #### Imagery

-The only images used for this project was the favicon 'Alien Monster'.
+The only images used for this project were the favicons 'Alien Monster'.
 ![Alien Monster](https://github.com/LcodeM/lets-get-quizzical/blob/main/android-chrome-192x192.png)

 ## Features